 More Details About OSHA Training for Connecticut

 If you live in Connecticut you’re in a select bunch, and not just because your state ranks 4th in per capita income.
 It’s also one of only 7 states that require OSHA 10-hour training at any level.

-In Connecticut any employees working on a publicly funded project more than $100,000 (Are there any under $100k?
-We wonder.) must have OSHA 10-hour training.
+In Connecticut, employees working on any publicly funded project more than $100,000 must have OSHA 10-hour training.
 Proving that employees are in compliance with this requirement is up to the contractor who’s working on the job.
 They are required to submit proof of the training completion of any of their workers within 30 days of getting the contract from the State (in this respect Connecticut is a bit different than other states, some of whom allow you to prove it anytime before construction on the project begins).

 One other unusual aspect to Connecticut’s requirement is that workers must renew their training every 5 years, which is not typical for other states.

 The Connecticut program is administered by the Connecticut Department of Labor’s Division of Occupational Safety and Health.
-(And if you have a hard time saying that, you can always just call it CONN-OSHA, everyone else does.)
+(CONN-OSHA)

-All of our online OSHA 10-hour courses are accepted by OSHA and therefore are valid for meeting Connecticut worker training requirements.
+All of our online OSHA 10-hour courses are accepted by OSHA in all 50 states and therefore are valid for meeting Connecticut worker training requirements.